Thailand Bulletin For Thursday, June 21, 2010

 Round up of Thailand news with AJW

-WEATHER: A hot, cloudy and wet day once again in Bangkok.
+WEATHER: Hot, cloudy and 60 percent chance of a wet day once again in Bangkok.

 Euro = 39.91 THB

 UK = 49.54 THB

 A ROUND UP OF THAILAND'S NEWS

 - World: Myanmar eases economy controls.
 Mubarak on life support.
 Egypt anti-military rally demands Muslim Brotherhood victory.
 Wikileaks Assange flees to asylum.

 - Bangkok: Airports of Thailand on major campaign to attract flights to Don Mueang.
 Science minister says Democrats approved Nasa flights in 2010.

 - Don Mueang: The Airports of Thailand Plc board has approved massive discounts on airport fees in a move to attract airlines to Don Mueang airport.